-Smallholders are a critical part of the palm oil industry have access to a platform for expertise and the sharing but face unique challenges in terms of their productivity, of best practices in order to help them achieve NDPE profitability and sustainability.
-Smallholders account for compliance and enhance their livelihoods.
-Currently 100% 8.4% of Wilmar's fresh fruit bunches (FFB) supply base. of our scheme smallholders and 73% of our independent In 2020, we received 120,111 metric tonnes of FFB from smallholders are covered by our programmes.
-We aim 10,738 scheme smallholders and 614,572 metric tonnes of to reach 100% of our independent smallholders through FFB from 25,876 independent smallholders - 1.4% and our programmes by 2020 for Ghana, 2023 for Nigeria and 7% of our total supply respectively.
-2025 for Indonesia.
+We are committed to ensuring that 100% of our independent smallholders covered by our programmes have access to a platform for expertise and the sharing of best practices in order to help them achieve NDPE compliance and enhance their livelihoods.
+Currently 100% of our scheme smallholders and 73% of our independent smallholders are covered by our programmes.
+We aim to reach 100% of our independent smallholders through FFB from 25,876 independent smallholders - 1.4% and our programmes by 2020 for Ghana, 2023 for Nigeria and 2025 for Indonesia.